 Arriving: How a Meeting Works, What to Expect:

-When you first walk in to a WW center, you’ll sign in with a friendly receptionist or team leader and fill out a card with your name.
+When you first walk in to a WW center, you’ll sign in with a friendly Wellness coach and fill out a card with your name.
 They’ll also briefly mention a little bit about what they have planned for the meeting.

 Everyone including the receptionist, team leader, and other team members are really supportive.
 In fact, every team leader and receptionist has been on Weight Watchers and has gone through what you’re doing.
 There are no drill sergeants or egos welcome at a Weight Watchers meeting.
 This isn’t a competition, it’s a safe place for people with common goals and struggles.
 Everyone who works for Weight Watchers knows that making you feel welcome and comfortable is a top priority.